OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 With the deployment done we can access it via the load balancer.

 :::hint
-In the previous configuration examples we had a floating IP address of 10.0.0.30, but for these screenshots I have used Keepalived to assign a public IP address to the load balancers.
+In the previous configuration examples, we had a floating IP address of 10.0.0.30, but for these screenshots I used Keepalived to assign a public IP address to the load balancers.
 :::

 Here is a screenshot of the application opened with the Chrome developer tools: